twalker/gofetch/README.md

 # gofetch

-learning bare bones rest api with go
+Project to learn a bare bones rest api with preference to standard library.